-As of June 30, 2021 and December 31, 2020, assets recorded under operating leases were \$.
+As of September 30, 2021 and December 31, 2020, assets recorded under operating leases were \$\sigma\$.
 Operating lease right of use assets and lease liabilities are recognized at the lease commencement date based on the present value of lease payments over the lease term.
 The discount rate used to determine the commencement date present value of lease payment is the Company's incremental borrowing rate, which is the rate incurred to borrow on a collateralized basis over a similar term at an amount equal to the lease payments in a similar economic environment.
 Certain adjustments to the right-of-use asset may be required for items such as initial direct costs paid or incentives received.

-For the three and six months ended June 30, 2021 and 2020, the components of lease expense were as follows:
+For three and nine months ended September 30, 2021 and 2020, the components of lease expense were as follows: